Supplier Quality Requirements

 Supplier must not substitute any parts without prior written approval by Archer Aviation.

-When Supplier identifies or becomes aware of a suspect product/service that has escaped from the Supplier’s facility, Supplier must notify Archer Aviation within (5) working days.
-The notification must be in writing, addressed to Archer Aviation, on the Supplier’s own letterhead.
+When Supplier identifies or becomes aware of a suspect product/service that has escaped from the Supplier’s facility, Supplier must notify Archer Aviation Supply Chain personnel (Buyer) and Supplier Quality Engineering supplierqa@archer.com within 24 hours.
+The initial notification may be a verbal notification but must be followed up in writing within (5) five days, addressed to Archer Aviation, on the Supplier’s own letterhead.
 The notification must, at a minimum, contain the following information:

 a) Supplier Name